oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/403-MobileLab.md

 1. Download prebuilt implementation: We've provided a prebuilt implementation package for you which you can download by right clicking [loyaltymanagementapi_1.0.zip](../common/assets/mobile/loyaltymanagementapi_1.0.zip) and select "Save link as...".

-2. Unzip the package, edit `/loyaltymanagementapi/package.json`, add your postfix the "name" and the "TestDriveACCSPtMgtConnectorAPI" to match your custom API name and the Product Information API connector name, such as
+2. Unzip the package.
+Edit `/loyaltymanagementapi/package.json` to add your postfix (e.g.: 01) into the "name" and the "TestDriveACCSPtMgtConnectorAPI" to match your custom API name and the Product Information API connector name as shown in the below diagram.

 ![](../common/images/mobile/403-Editing_Package_Json.png)

 3. Edit the implementation.
    - Open `/loyaltymanagementapi/loyaltymanagementapi.js` with your text editor, replace the whole content with the source code below: